Joe-Pye weed is a native perennial plant with feathery, pinkish-purple flowers that bloom in mid- to late summer.

 Joe-Pye weed has clusters of tiny, feathery, pinkish-purple flowers, which bloom in July to September.
 Its stems are thick, mottled pink and purple.
 Large, toothed leaves are arranged in whorls on the stem.
 Joe-Pye weed grows to 5 feet or taller.

-This plant is found in wetlands and wet areas, including marshes, swamps, bogs, swales, ditches and roadsides.
-It grows in full or partial sun.
+Found in wetlands and wet areas, including marshes, swamps, bogs, swales, ditches and roadsides.
+Grows in full or partial sun.

 Grows throughout the entire Chesapeake Bay watershed.

 After blooming, flowers mature into a seed head.
 Wind, animals and other natural disturbances spread the seeds.
 New seedlings grow in spring.